-It’s really difficult to foster an environment that encourages female-identifying employees to work for growth and higher positions in the company when there is little to no female representation in management positions.
+It’s really difficult to foster an environment that encourages female employees to grow into higher positions in a company when there is little to no female representation in management positions.
 Make sure you have women in leadership roles that are actively involved in all the decisions your organization makes, from the day-to-day decisions to the big industry moves.

 And, make sure this includes diversity in all under-represented groups!
-That means different races, disabilities, genders… Make sure you are thinking about all the different layers of what underrepresentation means.
+That means different races, disabilities, and genders.
+Make sure you are thinking about all the different layers of what underrepresentation means.

 Company culture starts with your leadership.
 If your leadership reflects what you want your company to represent, you’ll attract the right kinds of people.

-Another great way to diversify your leadership is to encourage growth from within your company!
-Leading us to our next point…
+Another great way to diversify your leadership is to encourage growth from within your company, which leads us to our next point.

 We all need a leg up — no one gets far on their own.
 Whether it’s helping you avoid pitfalls, teaching you to communicate effectively, backing you up when you run into problems, or helping you obtain new contacts, a mentor can be the difference between success and failure.